 Attending seminars frequently was one of the main things I did immediately after graduation so I could meet people in the natural health field.
 This is great for building a referral network and finding a mentor.

 Once I felt adequately saturated with nutrition information, I started attending business building seminars.
 I learned that it doesn’t matter how knowledgable you are if no one knows about you.
 You have to learn how to market and promote yourself, both online and in person.

 PRO TIP: network, give talks in your area.
 Table at events.
 Offer workshops.

 Networking fills me with dread, but it can be fun, and it doesn’t have to be in-person exclusively.
 You can also join facebook groups and network with nutritionists in your field, area, etc. I did a lot of local in-person events at the beginning just to connect with local folks.
 I started tabling at events and fairs, giving talks, and doing workshops, and this helps increase exposure and gets your name out there.
 Nowadays much of this can be done online too.

-PRO TIP: social media: Get yourself a great website, make a facebook page, join LinkedIn, instagram, pinterest, make an e-newsletter.
+PRO TIP: social media–> Get yourself a great website, make a facebook page, join LinkedIn, instagram, Pinterest, make an e-newsletter, build your following.

 These are all ways for people to find you, and it gets your brand out there.
 You don’t have to spend tons of money to get a website up, and you can even offer your services as a trade for logo and/or web design.

 Update your website with articles to share your knowledge (and increase ways for people to find you), and post tips on your facebook business page.
 Talk about your business with everyone you meet!
 Get business cards and brochures made.
 Ask your clients to write you testimonials or positive reviews.
 Add them to your website.
 Create a free gift offer on your website that will automatically sign people up for your newsletter.
 Email your following weekly with tips, recipes, and your classes and offerings.

 PRO TIP: join a professional organization.